abusaeed2433/JavaBasic/src/g_TheObjectClass/info.md

 ## Comparing Objects for Equality
-- All objects have a unique identity,
+- All objects have a `unique identity`,
-- The memory address at which an object is allocated can be treated as its identity,
+- The `memory address` at which an object is allocated can be treated as its `identity`,
 - Ex: See `Student.java`,
   ```
   public class Student {